On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: Introduction

 The remainder of the paper is organized as follows.
-In Section 2 we review the basic concepts and operations of discrete event systems introduced in \cite{Won07}, followed by a specific smart sensor attack model, where the concept of {\em attackability} is introduced.
-Then we present a sufficient and necessary condition to ensure a smart sensor attack in Section 3, where the key concept of risky pairs is introduced.
-After that, we present a sufficient and necessary condition for the existence of a nonblocking supervisor that is resilient to smart sensor attacks in Section 4, and show that this sufficient and necessary condition is verifiable in Section 5, which finally establishes the decidability result for the existence of a resilient supervisor.
-Conclusions are drawn in Section 6.
+In Section 2 {we present a motivation example.
+Then in Section 3} we review the basic concepts and operations of discrete event systems introduced in \cite{Won07}, followed by a specific smart sensor attack model, where the concept of {\em attackability} is introduced.
+Then we present a sufficient and necessary condition to ensure a smart sensor attack in Section {4}, where the key concept of risky pairs is introduced.
+After that, we present a sufficient and necessary condition for the existence of a nonblocking supervisor that is resilient to smart sensor attacks in Section {5}, and show that this sufficient and necessary condition is verifiable in Section {6}, which finally establishes the decidability result for the existence of a resilient supervisor.
+Conclusions are drawn in Section {7}. {Long proofs for Theorems 1-4 are shown in the Appendix.}